apisec-inc/documentation/docs/On-PremisesSanityTestGuide.md

 ## **1. API Registration**
+Register APIs for security test and compliance. <br>
 To get started with APIsec security coverage and scanning for your APIs, you need to first register your API.<br>
 On the **Homepage**, `click` **Register API** <br>